*

 Academics Stand Against Poverty (ASAP) with latest newsletter

-Ambedkar Grants for Advancing Poverty Eradication (AGAPE)
+Ambedkar Grants for Advancing Poverty Eradication (AGAPE), rolling deadline.

 Pro-Poor Mountain Tourism anthology (Routledge)